brandonmlusk/brandonmlusk.github.io/_pages/contact.md

 width="100" />
 </a>
-Some of my side projects, including this website, are hosted on github.
+Some of my side projects, including this website, are hosted on GitHub.
 Feel free to contribute to anything by opening an issue or submitting a pull request.
 </div>